 I realized while in Haiti that never in my life have I ever considered “white” as a go-to adjective I’d use to describe myself.

-But driving around a country where I stood out in sharp contrast, like Casper the Friendly Ghost, white and black was all I could think about.
-Why exactly are the poorest people in the world black?
+But driving around a country where I stood out in sharp contrast to those around me, white and black was all I could think about.
+And it occurred to me, why exactly are the poorest people in the world black?
 And what does my being white have to do with that?

 Slaves No More